 🍴 Average price: between €25 and €35 (dish and beverage)

-🍝 Our reco: Hot sausage with red wine shallots and prunes with wine
+🍝 Our reco: The hot sausage with red wine shallots and prunes with wine

 📍 7 rue du Garet, Lyon 1